Track Finding at Belle II: Performance of the Track Finding

 The helix parameters of the tracks at the POCA can then be compared to the MC truth values.
 The resolution $r_x$ is calculated as the \percentageNumber{68} coverage of the the residual $x$ between reconstructed and truth value given as

 where $P_{q}$ calculates the $q$-th percentile of a distribution.
+Note that $P_{50\,\%}(x)$ corresponds to the median of $x$.
 For a Gaussian distribution, the \percentageNumber{68} coverage and the standard deviation agree.
 For non-Gaussian distributions the coverage is more robust against outliers.
 As only the results calculated with the pion hypothesis are shown, only true pions from \PUpsilonFourS{}~decays are taken into account for this study.

 In \cref{fig:performance:resolution}, the resolution as a function of the truth transverse momentum is shown for the helix parameters $d_0$ and $z_0$, and for $p_T$ (the transverse momentum).
 Both of the spatial parameters, $d_0$ and $z_0$, are mainly influenced by the precise PXD measurements.
 Due to the application of the CKF in the PXD and the combination of the VXDTF2 and the CKF for the SVD, a high precision (which is almost independent of the background level) is achieved.
 The resolution of the extracted transverse momentum follows expectation: as smaller momenta are more strongly influenced by multiple scattering and a smaller number of measurable hits in the detector, the resolution decreases with smaller transverse momenta.